snylonue/mpv-client-dyn/README.md

 Bindings for libmpv client API that allow you to create plugins for MPV in Rust.

+This is a fork of [TheCactusVert/mpv-client](https://github.com/TheCactusVert/mpv-client) that supports developing mpv c plugins on windows.

+Currently, this crate is compatible with the original one.

 ## Example

 Here is an example for your `Cargo.toml`: